Crete to Rhodes

 • Flight via Athens with Aegean Airlines

-The ferry journey from Crete to Rhodes with Anek Lines takes 12 hours, fare for a shared berth is €50, there are cheaper and more expensive options.
+The ferry journey from Crete to Rhodes with ANEK Lines takes 10-14 hours, fare for a shared berth is around €50, there are cheaper and more expensive options.

-In the quieter season when Sky Express does not fly, it makes a lot of sense to fly from Heraklion to Athens and then to Rhodes.
+In the quieter season, when direct flights do not depart, it makes a lot of sense to fly from Heraklion to Athens and then to Rhodes.
 Aegean Air flies both routes and this can be more economical than expected.
 Flying time from Heraklion to Athens is approximately one hour, as is the flying time from Athens to Rhodes.
 Leaving time for connections, it is still possible to do this in a morning or an afternoon.